BA MAJOR & MINOR

 Whether you want to study the secrets of genetics, solar energy, or machine learning, mathematics is the doorway to some of the most exciting careers in the world.

-As a math major, you will progress from a procedural and computational understanding of mathematics to a broad understanding encompassing logical reasoning, generalization, abstraction, and formal proof.
+By minoring in Math, you will progress from a procedural and computational understanding of mathematics to a broad understanding encompassing logical reasoning, generalization, abstraction, and formal proof.
 As you learn, you will begin to see the beauty and wide utility of mathematics and its applications.
-Most of all, you’ll find that learning is addictive and fun — the habit of a lifetime.

 Explore Classes in This Program